chastlyregino/PhotoComp--Node-Express/docs/ImageResizing.md

 | large | 1600px | 90% | Full-screen views, high-quality displays |
 | original | Unchanged | 100% | Maximum quality, downloads, archival |

-All resized images maintain their original aspect ratio and are never upscaled beyond their original dimensions.
+All resized images maintain their original aspect ratio. **Important**: Images are never upscaled beyond their original dimensions - if an original image is smaller than a defined size, that size variant is not created.

+## Smart Format Handling

+The system includes intelligent format handling:
+- JPEGs are optimized with appropriate quality settings
+- PNGs with transparency are preserved as PNG
+- PNGs without transparency may be converted to JPEG for better compression
+- Original format information is preserved for accurate file extensions

 ## Photo Model

-The photo model has been extended to include URLs for all available sizes:
+The Photo model includes URLs and metadata for all available sizes:

 ```json
 {